In the wake of the mass shooting tragedy in Los Vegas, Vox posted an analysis showing that more guns lead to more gun deaths:

 Basically, there are two outliers, the US and Qatar, and they are so different from all other rich nations, that they should both probably be excluded.
 When you do that, again there is almost zero correlation between guns and homicides.
 That doesn’t mean that guns don’t contribute to the high homicide rate in the US, but it just isn’t a simple matter.
 Lots of other factors are also important such as environmental lead, criminal justice, inequality, etc.

 Below is another graph using data from Wikipedia’s entry about firearm-related deaths which looks more reliable than NationMaster because Wikipedia cites where all their data comes from, and it is more up to date.
-It tells a very similar story.
+Still, it tells a similar story.

 Guns don’t make that much difference because there are wide differences in the number of homicides per gun:

 That is using the Nationmaster & World Bank data again.
 Each gun kills over 2,000 times more people in Tunisia than in Switzerland.
 Here is a close up of the left tail of the above graph to show the nations that have low levels of homicides per 1,000 guns like in the USA.
-Only about 1 in 20,000 guns is used to kill people in America on average.
+On average, only about 1 in 20,000 guns is used to kill people in America.
 That is just a few bad apples.